FATMAP/gha-file-sync/README.md

 ## Configuration

 See `action.yml` for more information about configuration

 ## Known issues

+### File deletion/rename are not handled.

 This action only manages to synchronize new files and updated files.
 Removals or renames are not handled yet.
 :arrow_right: It is currently advised to blank a file that you want to remove to make it ineffective without having to remove it manually from all repositories.

+### Pull Request Creations/Updates can take hours.

+The action aims to respect Github API Rate (primary & secondary) Limits and to never fail.
+It uses a rate limiter which bases itself on HTTP headers returned by Github.
+The action can then take lot of time to be executed though since it waits for the rate-limit-reset time to be reached after each write operation.
+It can take from some seconds to some hours depending on how many repositories need to be synchronised.

 ## Potential Improvements